 Rents of dwellings

-2018, 3rd quarter
+2018, 4th quarter

-Rents rose by 2.4 per cent in the year
+Rents rose by 2.3 per cent in the year

-During the third quarter of 2018, the year-on-year increase in rents was 2.4 per cent.
+During the fourth quarter of 2018, the year-on-year increase in rents was 2.3 per cent.
 The rents of non-subsidised rental dwellings went up by an average of 2.3 per cent in the whole country.
-In the Greater Helsinki Area the rents of non-subsidised rental dwellings went up by 2.4 per cent and in the rest of Finland by 2.3 per cent.
+In the Greater Helsinki Area the rents of non-subsidised rental dwellings went up by 2.5 per cent and in the rest of Finland by 2.2 per cent.
 The rents of government subsidised dwellings rose by 2.4 per cent in the whole country.
-Compared to the previous quarter, the rents of both non-subsidised dwellings and government-subsidised dwellings rose by 0.5 per cent.
+Compared to the previous quarter, the rents of non-subsidised dwellings increased by an average of 0.5 cent and the rents of government subsidised dwellings by 0.3 per cent.

 The development of rents and consumer prices, 2010=100